ryankaplan/ryankaplan.github.io/_posts/2016-02-25-voronoi-diagrams.md

 <div id="paint-demo-container" style="height: 263px; margin: 40px auto;"></div>

 Anyway, Voronoi diagrams can be pretty cool.
-In the demo below, the first canvas has some yellow dots moving in some blue dots and the second canvas shows the corresponding Voronoi diagram.
+In the demo below, the first canvas has a yellow dot moving in some blue dots and the second canvas shows the corresponding Voronoi diagram.
 I like to pretend that it's a yellow fish swimming in water.

 You can move your mouse over either canvas to control the fish.